Designing for the New Economy

 I applaud Wouter’s amazing experimentation and sublime Industrial Design.
 This product really got me excited.
 However I was quite surprised to note that this car is on sale on his website at Euros €180, and obviously made to order.

-I wonder if a designer is experimenting in such advanced manufacturing processes should he not also experiment with an advanced business model as well?
+I wonder if a designer is experimenting with such advanced manufacturing processes should he not also experiment with an advanced business model as well?
 Why not sell the 3D file at perhaps €10-20 and possibly make a whole lot more money, and at the same time save on shipping costs and effort?

 With 3D Printing cafes exploding all around us, I think selling the 3D file of your design is the way of the future.